 Sam Potolicchio / Georgetown University

 As is well known, America’s founding political commitments were to democracy and the rule of law.
 Some have described them as the soul and spirit of our nation.
 And over the generations, citizens have given their lives to preserve those commitments.
 But over time it appears that their meanings have changed and settled “truths” are open to new interpretations.
 Could it be this is be a symptom rather than a cause of what some see as our current crisis?
 Does America face an erosion of public faith in long taken-for-granted aspects of our political life?

-This class will address those questions through the lens of next year's presidential primaries and general election.
-Currently over 20 candidates are vying for an opportunity to challenge President Trump.
+This class will address those questions through the lens of next year’s presidential primaries and general election.
+Currently several candidates are vying for an opportunity to challenge President Trump.
 Professor Potolicchio will discuss leading candidates and access their strengths and weaknesses in the context of the party convention and platform, personality, organization, and fundraising.

 Sam Potolicchio is Director of Global and Custom Education at the McCourt School of Public Policy at Georgetown University.
 He is also a Distinguished University Professor, Department Chairman and Vice-Dean of the Faculty of Political Science at the Russian Presidential Academy of National Economy and Public Administration, and the President of the Preparing Global Leaders Forum.
 He was named one of “America’s Best Professors” by the Princeton Review, Future Leader of American Higher Education by the Association of Colleges and Universities, and winner of the OZY Educator Award as one of the six outstanding American educators.
 He created and designed the first undergraduate degree in Global Governance and Leadership in English in the Russian Federation where he serves as Academic Director.
 Professor Potolicchio has also been a visiting professor at New York University.